 Due to the ongoing fighting as a result of the recent coup, we have put our trips to Sudan on hold.
 Our hearts go out to the people of Sudan whom we care so much about.
 If you wish to support the Sudanese people and follow the developments on the ground we suggest focusing on local grassroots organizations that help people directly.
 Please visit www.Sudancoup.com for an extensive list.

-Khartoum – Meroe – Karima – Jebel Barkal – Third cataract (Optional)
+Khartoum – Naga – Mussawarat – Meroe – Karima – Jebel Barkal – Third Cataract – Soleb – Deserts

-Did you know there are more pyramids in Sudan than in Egypt?
-Join other Solo Female Travelers on an adventure to the ancient Nubian civilization of the Black Pharaohs, a magical place very few tourists visit.
+Join us on an adventure to the ancient Nubian civilization of the Black Pharaohs, a magical place very few tourists visit.
 This is the group trip for those who do not do tours and who want to truly get to know a destination.

 *Prices per person, we pair you with another solo traveler

 Take a peek at our last Sudan tour!